ethangardner/web-project-guide/articles/making-images-accessible.md

 - **Option C:** your friend is unfamiliar with the _Mona Lisa_, so you say "here's a half-length portrait of a woman with dark, straight hair, a coy smile, and dark eyes that seem to follow my movements.
 She's wearing a simple, dark-colored dress with pleats and embroidery around the collar.
 She is seated with her right hand crossed over her left.
 There are mountains, a river, and a bridge in the background."

 Options B & C are much more helpful to your friend.
-This is kind of like what writing meaningful all text is like, describing the subject-matter of an image to a friend.
+This is kind of like what writing meaningful alt text is like, describing the subject-matter of an image to a friend.

 ## Why is it Needed?
 There are several reasons why alt text is needed.
 There are many users on the internet with blindness, low vision, or different types of color blindness.
 There is a _legal obligation_ to support these users.